jbcodeforce/saga-choreography-kafka/vessel-mg-ms/README.md

-# vessel-mg-ms
+# Vessel Manager Microservice

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+This project uses Quarkus, see their website: https://quarkus.io/ .

 ## Running the application in dev mode